 1 T. cinnamon

 1. About 8-12 hours before you plan to make the muffins you’ll want to feed your starter with water and fresh-milled grain (grains starts to lose their nutrient content as soon as they’re ground).
-In this recipe we aren’t adding more flour, just more wet ingredients so you’ll want to cut back a little on the amount of water you feed it.
+In this recipe we aren’t adding more flour, just more wet ingredients so you’ll want to cut back a little on the amount of water you feed it so that your starter is thicker than normal to begin with.

 2. Preheat the oven to 425 degrees.
 Generously spray muffin tins or use muffin papers.